apollo4869/test-data-cleaning-project/README.md

 # Learning Summary: The First Step in Data Science—Data Cleaning

 ## The Necessity of Data Cleaning
 Data cleaning is undoubtedly the first step in data science, and its importance cannot be overstated.
-Through this small project, I have gained a deeper understanding of the core value and basic methods of data cleaning.

 The primary goal of data cleaning is to ensure **consistency** and **completeness** of the data.
 Models require data to have a uniform format for efficient batch processing; otherwise, the models may fail to run or produce inaccurate predictions.
 Whether it is a simple regression model or a complex deep learning model, proper data cleaning is an indispensable step.